Meet GH policeman who goes beyond his duties to help needy and keep Ghana clean

 According to Simon, he acquired his early education in Ghana's Volta and Eastern regions.
 The police department moved his father to Koforidua while he was a first-grader in Ho.

-Before departing in 2000 to finish at Odumase-Krobo Junior High School (JHS), he began studying with students at the Effiduase Roman Catholic School.
+Before departing to finish at Odumase-Krobo Junior High School (JHS) in 2000, he began studying with students at the Effiduase Roman Catholic School.

 His talent overcame the apparent loss of a carefree childhood brought on by life.
 At JHS, Simon participated extensively in extracurricular activities and played as the goalkeeper for his school's team.